AnyChart/export-server/README.md

 ## Sharing
 The AnyChart Export Server provides an ability to share chart images in social networks, such as Facebook, LinkedIn, Pinterest and Twitter.
-When you use the Export Server on your own server and you want the sharing properly working, you should set up `--saving-folder` and `--saving-prefix`.
+When you use the Export Server on your own server and you want the sharing to work properly, you should set up `--saving-folder` and `--saving-prefix`.
 The first parameter is the path to the folder where images will be stored.
 The second parameter is the URL prefix which will be concatenated with a shared image name and returned to user.
-You should provide the access to shared image through that URL by e.g. setuping Nginx.
+You should provide the access to shared image through that URL by setting up Nginx, for example.

 ### Sharing on Facebook, LinkedIn and Pinterest